Galileo System Cleaner

 Galileo System Cleaner - how to remove it from your computer?

-Galileo System Cleaner is a fake security scanner which when installed on user's computer indicates non existent security infections in order to sell it's useless license key.
-Galileo System Cleaner states that to remove the supposedly detected security threats PC users has to purchase it's full version.
-In reality the security issues that are found by this program doesn't exist - Galileo System Cleaner is just an imitation of a legitimate antivirus software, it's a scam created with a sole purpose of tricking PC users into paying the money to Cyber criminals who are responsible for creating and distributing this malicious program.
-Galileo System Cleaner is just an empty software (no virus definition database nor any other features that should be in a legitimate security scanner) which pretends to scan your computer.
+Galileo System Cleaner is a fake security scanner.
+When installed on users' computers, it indicates non existent security infections in order to sell a useless license key.
+Galileo System Cleaner states that to remove supposedly 'detected' security threats, PC users must purchase the full version.
+In fact, the security issues found by this program do not exist - Galileo System Cleaner is merely an imitation of legitimate antivirus software.
+It is a scam created with the sole purpose of tricking PC users into paying money to Cyber criminals responsible for creating and distributing this malicious program.
+Galileo System Cleaner is simply an empty software shell, which imitates the scanning of your computer (and it does not comprise a virus definition database or any other features required of a legitimate security scanner).

-Furthermore this program will also generate false security warning messages and use other deceptive methods to force PC user into paying for it's full version.
-The reality is that there's no full version of Galileo System Cleaner it's a total scam which should be eliminated from your computer.
-Don't even consider purchasing this program, you will loose your money and your PC will still be infected.
-Nowadays Internet is full of such bogus programs which just imitate the functionality of a security software and aims to steal money from your credit card, you should always read the reviews and other available information before buying a security software to protect your PC.
+Furthermore, this program generates false security warning messages and uses other deceptive methods to coerce PC users into paying for the full version.
+In truth, there is no full version of Galileo System Cleaner - it is scam and should be eliminated from your computer immediately.
+Do not purchase this program - you will lose your money and your PC will remain infected.
+Today, the Internet is rife with these bogus programs, which merely imitate the functionality of security software with the aim to steal money from your credit card.
+Always read reviews and other information available before buying security software to protect your PC.

-Cyber criminals who are responsible for creating Galileo System Cleaner are using Trojans and drive-by downloads to spread their fake antivirus program.
-Another known way of distributing this malicious software is using exploit kits.
-If your computer was infiltrated with the mentioned security infections Galileo System Cleaner and other rogue programs could be downloaded and executed on your machine at any time.
-Basically Cyber criminals are able to infiltrate computers connected to the Internet with a small portion of malicious code and then remotely install key-loggers, rogue antivirus programs and other malware to the infiltrated machines.
-To prevent such incidents from happening to your PC you should always use a legitimate antivirus and anti-spyware programs.
-If you PC is already infected with Galileo System Cleaner use the provided removal guide and eliminate it from your computer.
+Cyber criminals responsible for creating Galileo System Cleaner use Trojans and drive-by downloads to proliferate their fake antivirus program.
+Another known way that they distribute this malicious software is via exploit kits.
+If your computer is infiltrated with the aforementioned security infections, Galileo System Cleaner and other rogue programs could be downloaded and executed on your machine at any time.
+In essence, Cyber criminals are able to infiltrate computers connected to the Internet with a small portion of malicious code and then remotely install key-loggers, rogue antivirus programs, and other malware to the compromised machines.
+To prevent these attacks on your PC, always use legitimate antivirus and anti-spyware programs.
+If your PC is already infected with Galileo System Cleaner, use the removal guide provided to eliminate it from your computer.

-Galileo System Cleaner generates such fake warning messages:
+Galileo System Cleaner generates the following fake warning messages: